-Every student who is pursuing the Master of Education degree and/or Class A certification must complete a minimum of 48 quarter hours of graduate work in a planned program.
+Every student who is pursuing the Master of Education degree and/or Class A certification must complete a planned program of graduate work within an approved area.
 Specific courses are determined by the School of Education advisor based upon department requirements and the student's needs and goals.

 All M.Ed. programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must write the Master's Comprehensive Examination during or preceding the quarter in which graduation is anticipated.
-Students are allowed one retesting and if not successful on the retesting, they will be automatically dropped from graduate programs in the School of Education.
+Students are allowed one retesting; and if not successful on the retesting, they will automatically be dropped from graduate programs in the School of Education.
 Students should consult their advisors for specific information prior to registration.

-Students desiring Class A certification in a teaching area (e.g., elementary and secondary math) must meet Class B requirements in the same areas and must submit an Alabama State Department of Education Form III or statement of educational experience.
+Students desiring Class A certification in a teaching area (e.g., elementary or secondary math) must meet Class B requirements in the same area and must submit an Alabama State Department of Education Form III or other official verification of satisfactory teaching experience.